 Film Riot is a popular web show created by American filmmaker Ryan Connolly in 2006.
-The hyper-active YouTube channel, podcast and Film Riot blog truly offer everything you want to know about filmmaking.
-It is a quality content provider aimed at helping independent film artists.
+The YouTube channel, podcast and Film Riot blog cover all aspects of filmmaking.
+It’s top quality content aimed at helping independent film artists.

 Filmspotting is a podcast hosted by film critics Josh Larsen and Adam Kempenaar.
 In each episode or show they talk in detail about films, earnestly dissecting every aspect of filmmaking.
 There are also interviews and insightful top five lists.